 Lately, I have been experiencing some very hard times in my life.
-It’s as though God has either forgotten about me, or He does not care anymore.
+It’s as though God has either forgotten about me, or He doesn't care anymore.
 It’s difficult being a young pastor with a young family.
-Bills usually come thick and fast, dealing with church matters is demanding and time-consuming, though rewarding.
-And to conclude it, a family that expects my fullest attention, to be honest, it all feels overwhelming.
+Bills usually come thick and fast, dealing with church matters is both demanding and time-consuming.
+Not forgetting a family that expects my fullest attention, to be honest, it feels overwhelming at times.

 I have been trying my best to stay focus and keep my eyes on God, but even that is proving to be quite a challenge.
 It seems with every passing day I am getting weaker and weaker—nothing I do seems to work.

 Being a pastor and believer, I have found myself in a dilemma.
 Should I give up and accept everything that comes my way, or should I look to God for His deliverance?

 It might surprise you, but it took a lot of encouragement from others, prayers, and a touch from God to choose the latter.
 You may think it strange of me, being a pastor needed that much help to decide on the obvious, but it’s not until you are in such situations that you see how weak and helpless you can become.